pangwa/write-yourself-a-scheme-doc/docs/2_parsing.md

 # Parsing

 ## Writing a Simple Parser
 Now, let's try writing a very simple parser.
-We'll be using the  [fparsec](https://www.quanttec.com/fparsec/) to write a scheme parser in this chapter.
+We'll be using the  [fparsec](https://www.quanttec.com/fparsec/) to write a Scheme parser in this chapter.
 You need to install `fparsec` using below command:

 ```bash
 dotnet add package fparsec